leahmirch/CIS427-Network-Sockets-Stock-Trading-System-Part-2/README.md

 ### Additional Information
 This project emphasizes the application of networking and concurrency concepts in a practical, real-world scenario.
 The implementation showcases the integration of socket programming, multi-threading, and database management to create a functional and responsive Stock Trading System.

-Github Repository: [Github Link Placeholder] - This repository documents the development process, including code commits, progress tracking, and collaboration.
+Github Repository: (https://github.com/leahmirch/PA2LeahMirch) - This repository documents the development process, including code commits, progress tracking, and collaboration.
 It serves as a central platform for code management and version control, facilitating a structured and efficient development workflow.